Tensor basic definition

 II - Invariant under coordinate change

-The full definition of a tensor is that it has to be invariant under any change of coordinates.
-This rule means we should always be able to transform a tensor T to some other coordinate system so that the transformation T' still represents the same tensor.
+A better, more complete definition of a tensor is, that a tensor is not just a multidimensional array of numbers, it also has to be invariant under any change of coordinates.
+This rule means we should always be able to transform a tensor \(T\) to some other coordinate system so that the transformation \(T'\) still represents the same tensor.
 For instance the velocity vector should still point towards the same object whether we express its coordinates from some some place or another.
-Likewise we expect a stress tensor to deform an object the same way no matter the coordinate system we use to express it.
+Likewise, we expect a stress tensor to deform an object the same way no matter the coordinate system we use to express it.

 Illustration: